vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

 1. In the guest cluster file (`~/.tanzu/tkg/clusterconfigs/guest1.yaml`), edit the VSPHERE_CONTROL_PLANE_ENDPOINT parameter to apply a viable IP.

    > This will be the API Server IP for your guest cluster.
-You must choose an IP that is routable and not used elsewhere in your network
-   > (e.g., out of your DHCP range)**.
+You must choose an IP that is routable and not used elsewhere in your network, e.g., out of your DHCP range.

    [](ignored)